nalsakas/pe/README.md

 ENDMENU
 ```

 *MENU* macros helps tou create menu resources.
-There are only 2 type of child macros declared inside.
+There are only 2 types of child macros declared inside.
 One is *MENUITEM* and other is *POPUP/ENDPOPUP*.

 ## [:top:](#TABLE OF CONTENTS)<a name="DIALOG MACROS"></a>DIALOG MACROS